 - The look on the convicts' faces as they hear the beautiful strains from Le Nozze di Figaro play over the loudspeaker.
-This is probably the first time any of them have heard music in quite a long time, and the overhead shot of them staring at the loudspeaker in unbridled awe never fails to bring tears to this troper's eyes.
+This is probably the first time any of them have heard music in quite a long time, and the overhead shot of them staring at the loudspeaker in unbridled awe doubles as quite an effective Tear Jerker.

-Tommy's Undying Loyalty towards Andy.
-When Norton question him on Andy's innocence, Tommy repeatedly states that he would be willing to stand before a judge and swear on the bible if it meant Andy could walk a free man.
+- Tommy's Undying Loyalty towards Andy.
+When Norton question him on Andy's innocence, Tommy repeatedly states that he would be willing to stand before a judge and swear on the Bible if it meant Andy could walk out of court a free man.
 Norton murders him in response, as he figures he cannot allow Andy to walk free - ever.